How to work on presentation skills

 Don't use negative words - for example, don't say 'I hope you will enjoy this presentation.'
 Say, 'I am confident that you will enjoy this presentation.'
 Be positive about everything.

 Stand comfortable – while giving a presentation stand at a comfortable distance.
-If you’re using projector make sure the audience can see the screen. [ Body Language During Interview ]
+If you’re using a projector make sure the audience can see the screen. [ Body Language During Interview ]

 Eye contact – Need to maintain eye contact with the audience and eyes contact with one person at one time